Procedure Time45 min.

 To avoid bruising, it is best to avoid taking blood thinners before and after the treatment session.
 This includes over-the-counter medication (like Advil), supplements or alcohol.
 You should also avoid UV rays and extreme exercise until you are fully healed.

 If you get itchy, it’s best not to touch or rub the area.
-Let our physician take a look and help you with that.
+Let our physician or nurse take a look and help you with that.

-Before you are injected with any dermal filler at our skincare clinic in Surrey, you’ll be asked about your entire medical history.
+Before you are injected with any dermal filler at our skincare clinic in Surrey (near Vancouver), you’ll be asked about your entire medical history.
 It is important to be as transparent as possible during your initial consultation session.
 We’ll also let you know more detail about the risks and complications that can occur with Radiesse®, if you choose to undergo a treatment with it.

 Minors, and those who are pregnant or breastfeeding should not receive a Radiesse® filler treatment.

-What is the cost of Radiesse® injections at your skin clinic?
+What is the cost of Radiesse® injections at your Surrey skin clinic?

-The cost of Radiesse® treatments are determined by an estimate after an in-person consultation at our clinic.
+The cost of our Vancouver Radiesse® treatments (in Surrey) are determined by an estimate after an in-person consultation at our clinic.
 This is because each person’s unique genetic features, or stage of aging, can affect how much of the gel is needed to achieve results.
 The size and number of areas you want treated can also affect the cost.

-We can say that Radiesse® injections start at $900 each, and go up from there.
+We can say that our Radiesse® injections start at $900 each, and go up from there.

 While there is a fee for the initial, required consultation at our clinic, this cost can then be credited towards the actual treatment session, or other services we offer.